besmirzanaj/cloudalbania-website/content/posts/2022-09-build-rke2-cluster.md

 server: https://192.168.88.87:6443
 ```

-Next we need to get the Node Token for joining the rest of the nodes in the cluster.
-The token is stored at `/var/lib/rancher/rke2/server/node-token`
+Next we need to get the `node-token` for joining the rest of the nodes in the cluster.
+The `node-token` is stored at `/var/lib/rancher/rke2/server/node-token`

 ### Agent nodes installation